mindspore-ai/docs/docs/golden_stick/docs/source_en/pruner/lrp_tutorial.md

 #### Attention Level Class

-We introduce two attributes to the class - a “ConcreteGate” class type attribute that is named “gate”, and a Boolean type attribute named “has_gate”.
+We introduce two attributes to the class - a “ConcreteGate” class type attribute that is named “gate”, and a boolean type attribute named “has_gate”.
 The first is obviously the added gate, and the second is an indicator of whether to address or ignore the gate.
 These two attributes are defined in the __init__ method of the class

 Code example from [gated_bert_model.py](https://gitee.com/mindspore/golden-stick/blob/master/mindspore_gs/pruner/heads/lrp/bert/archs/gated_bert_model.py):